siriuscomputersolutions/azure-cie/1-GovMonSec/1-Exercise - Create a free Microsoft account - 10 mins.md

 * Your browser will be redirected to the Microsoft accounts page.
 ![screenshot showing microsoft account page](images/msaccount5.png)

 Congratulations!
-You have now successfully set up an Azure Pass account, and should be on the Azure portal home page.
+You have now successfully set up a Microsoft Account, and should be on the Azure portal home page.